Columbia Law School

+Columbia Law School (CLS) is the law school of Columbia University, a private Ivy League university in New York City.

-Columbia Law School was founded in 1858 as the Columbia College Law School, and was known for its legal scholarship dating back to the 18th century.
+The school was founded in 1858 as the Columbia College Law School.
+The university is known for its legal scholarship dating back to the 18th century.
 Graduates of the university's colonial predecessor, King's College, include such notable early-American legal figures as John Jay, the first chief justice of the United States, and Alexander Hamilton, the first Secretary of the Treasury, who were co-authors of The Federalist Papers.

-Columbia Law has many distinguished alumni, including United States presidents Theodore Roosevelt and Franklin Delano Roosevelt; nine justices of the Supreme Court of the United States; numerous U.S. Cabinet members and presidential advisers; US senators; representatives; governors; and more members of the Forbes 400 than any other law school in the world.
+Columbia Law has many distinguished alumni, including United States presidents Theodore Roosevelt and Franklin Delano Roosevelt; ten justices of the Supreme Court of the United States; numerous U.S. Cabinet members and presidential advisers; US senators; representatives; governors; and more members of the Forbes 400 than any other law school in the world.

-According to Columbia Law School's 2021 ABA-required disclosures; 98.3 percent of the Class of 2021 obtained employment within ten months of graduation, with the 25th percentile, median, and 75th percentile starting base salary for graduates all being $215,000.
-Since 2014, the law school has been ranked No. 1 on the National Law Journals "Go-To Law Schools" ranking, which measures the percentage of graduates securing employment at the largest 100 law firms in the U.S.

 History

-James Kent and the early study of law at Columbia University
+Background

 The teaching of law at Columbia reaches back to the 18th century.
 Graduates of the university's colonial predecessor, King's College, included such notable early American judicial figures as John Jay, who would later become the first Chief Justice of the United States.
 Columbia College appointed its first professor of law, James Kent, in 1793.
 The lectures of Chancellor Kent in the course of four years had developed into the first two volumes of his Commentaries, the second volume being published November 1827.
-Kent did not, however, succeed in establishing a law school or department in the College.
+Kent did not, however, succeed in establishing a law school or department in the college.
 Thus, the formal instruction of law as a course of study did not commence until the middle of the 19th century.